Barbara Bodichon: Adult life

 Early in her life, Barbara showed a force of character and breadth of sympathies that would win her prominence among philanthropists and social workers.
-Independent income gave her a freedom not normally possessed by many women and Bodichon and a group of London friends began to meet regularly in the 1850s to discuss women's rights which later became known as "The Ladies of Langham Place".
+Independent income gave her a freedom not normally possessed by many women and Bodichon and a group of London friends, including Anna Mary Howitt and Bessie Rayner Parkes, began to meet regularly in the 1850s to discuss women's rights which later became known as "The Ladies of Langham Place".
 It resolved in the first organised women's rights movement in Britain.
 They pursued many causes vigorously, including Married Women's Property.
 In 1854, she published a Brief Summary of the Laws of England concerning Women.
 The next year she formed a Married Women's Property Committee (MWPC).
 This committee included other eminent and established professional women writers and friends of her own generation, such as Anna Mary Howitt, Bessie Rayner Parkes and Eliza Bridell Fox.
 Leigh Smith drafted a petition which was circulated nationally with a request for signatures to support a Married Women's Property Bill.
 Seventy petitions with over 26.000 signatures were gathered in only a few months.
 At the head of the petition some respectable married women were placed such as Mary Howitt, Elizabeth Barrett Browning and Elizabeth Gaskell.
 This petition which was presented in parliament in March 1856 would pave the way for the Married Women's Property Act 1870.

 Bodichon's first romantic relationship was with John Chapman, editor of the Westminster Review, but she refused to marry him and lose her legal rights.
 On 2 July 1857, she married an eminent French physician, Dr Eugène Bodichon, at Little Portland Street Chapel.
 Incidentally this was in the year that the Matrimonial Causes Act 1857, for which Bodichon had campaigned, allowed women access to divorce courts.
 Although wintering for many years in Algiers, Bodichon continued to lead the movements she had initiated on behalf of Englishwomen.

 In 1858, Bodichon set up the English Women's Journal, a periodical which emphasised direct employment and equality issues for women, in particular manual or intellectual industrial employment, expansion of employment opportunities, and reform of laws pertaining to the sexes.

 In 1866, cooperating with Emily Davies, Bodichon produced a scheme to extend university education to women.
 The first small experiment in this, at Hitchin, developed into Girton College, Cambridge, to which Bodichon gave liberally of her time and money.